I've bundled up my improvements for the gamepad problems in HTML exports I described over in another thread as a plate.

 - Load up your game in PICO-8.

-- Export with EXPORT YOURGAME.HTML -P NETTIES_GAMEPAD
+EXPORT YOURGAME.HTML -P NETTIES_GAMEPAD

 I've got two big frustrations with gamepad support in HTML exported games and the BBS.
 The following is based on testing in Chrome on Windows and Mac using an XBox 360 Wireless Controller and a Nintendo Switch Pro Controller.
 I'm using this test app for everything following.